Create a subscription

 Now that we have a user, an address and a plan we can go ahead and create

 the subscription.
-We will do this with a POST
+We will do this with a POST to the /subscriptions API

 endpoint.
 Using the values obtained in the above